“Show your employees appreciation and let them know that they are valued.”

-A program like this, has many moving parts if it is going to be a success.
+An employee incentive program, has many moving parts if it is going to be a success.
 Creating, managing and communicating the program will require commitment and buy in from the highest level in the organization.

 Often thrust into the hands of the HR department to solve, more is needed.
 Don’t get me wrong, HR is a good place to start and they are typically the driving the force, however without intense buy in from the very top it, the program will not reach its full potential.

 Speaking from my own experience, I have worked for many organization’s over the years.
 Some did a really good job of recognizing employee contribution and those that well….missed the mark completely.

 In fact, I am living testimony that a high paying job alone is not reason to stay.
 I am one of the above statistics.

 Proforma SI can guide you through every step of developing and managing a successful incentive program.
 We have outlined some discussion questions to get you started and you can download it now.